-Current positions: Board member of Wye Valley and Forest of Dean Tourism Association (Director) and co-chair.
+Current positions: Board member of Forest of Dean and Wye Valley Tourism (Director) and co-chair.

 Brief experience: I grew up on a country estate learning first-hand from game keepers how land should be managed, equilibrium achieved and how the land and its food can have a place in the world of business.

-I worked in Horticulture for 16 years gaining extensive plant knowledge, the associations with food and applied my knowledge within the corporate world.
+I worked in horticulture for 16 years gaining extensive plant knowledge and their associations with food and applied my knowledge within the corporate world.
 I secured the contract for supply of floral decorations to Number 10 Downing Street, Houses of Parliament and all the major UK airports with a portfolio value of £1.2million.
-I have run market stalls, sold top quality coffee, owned my own crew catering business for festivals and have run an award winning Organic Farm shop with Cafe and Deli.
+I have run market stalls, sold top quality coffee, owned my own crew catering business for festivals and have run an award-winning Organic Farm shop with cafe and deli.

-I opened the Cookery School in 2011 and have, through recession, developed a thriving business offering cookery and dining experiences and developed ‘A Taste of the Forest’ – a cuisine based on ingredients from local suppliers and natural products (wild boar, wild garlic and more).
+I opened Harts Barn Cookery School in 2011 and have, through recession, developed a thriving business offering cookery and dining experiences and developed ‘A Taste of the Forest’ – a cuisine based on ingredients from local suppliers and natural products (wild boar, wild garlic and more).